Zenith Underwater eXploration

 All ZUX robots share a common modular platform — interchangeable tool modules, unified control architecture, and a single docking base per cage site.
 Currently in active development.

-A hovering robot working along the cage bottom, continuously collecting settled waste — uneaten feed, faeces, debris — with minimal disturbance to fish above.
+A robot working along the cage bottom, continuously collecting settled waste — uneaten feed, faeces, debris — with minimal disturbance to fish above.

 Polarlys Innovation AS acts as agent, distributor, and sales representative for marine sensors and oceanographic instruments in the Nordic market.